Houdini Heinicke: Washington beats Falcons 34-30 on late TD

+ATLANTA (AP) — With a flair for improvisation, Taylor Heinicke has been pulling off these sort of bizarre plays most of his life.

+To do it in front of family and friends really made it special.

-ATLANTA (AP) — Taylor Heinicke ad-libbed a 30-yard touchdown pass to J.D.
+Heinicke ad-libbed a 30-yard touchdown pass to J.D.
 McKissic with 33 seconds remaining, rallying the Washington Football Team to a 34-30 victory over the Atlanta Falcons on Sunday.

-With family and friends cheering him on in the metro area where he grew up, Heinicke completed 23 of 33 passes for 290 yards and three touchdowns — two of them in the final 3:52 to pull it out for Washington (2-2).
+Returning to the metro area where he grew up, Heinicke completed 23 of 33 passes for 290 yards and three touchdowns — two of them in the final 3:52 to give Washington (2-2) the victory.

-Both were vintage Heinicke, seemingly improvised out of thin air.
+Both were vintage Heinicke, seemingly created out of thin air.

-“I feel like it’s something I’ve been doing my whole life,” he said.
-“That’s a good part of my game.”
+“I feel like I’ve kind of been doing that, those kind of plays, throughout my life,” he said.
+“That’s the kind of player I am.
+Hey, I grew up watching Brett Favre.
+I saw a lot of crazy stuff from him.”

 First, Heinicke eluded Dante Fowler Jr. and delivered an off-balance throw with another rusher in his face that Terry McLaurin, slipping away from two defenders, managed to catch in the back of the end zone for a 17-yard TD.

-“No play is ever dead when Taylor’s back there,” McLaurin said.
+“No play is ever dead when Taylor’s back there,” said McLaurin, who finished with six catches for 123 yards.
 “I just knew Taylor was gonna give me a chance.”

-Two missed extra points by Dustin Hopkins left Washington still trailing.
-Heinicke threw high on the two-point conversion, preserving a 30-28 lead for the Falcons (1-3).
+Two missed extra points by Dustin Hopkins forced Washington to go for a 2-point conversion.
+It failed, preserving a 30-28 lead for the Falcons (1-3).

-The Washington defense forced a punt, giving Heinicke one more chance.
-He drove his team into field goal range, but it turned out Hopkins wasn’t needed.
+After the Washington defense forced a punt, Heinicke guided his team into field-goal range.

 Rolling to his left, Heinicke didn’t see anyone open among four possible targets.
-McKissic slipped out into the right flat with no one around, Heinicke spotted him, and threw throw back across the field.
+McKissic slipped out into the right flat with no one around, Heinicke spotted him, and made a daring throw back across the field.

 “He was the fifth read,” Heinicke said.
 “No one was open, so I needed to make a play.”